hslayers/examples/README.md

 Examples for HSLayers-NG version 1 are in branch 'hsl1':
 `git checkout hsl1`

+Examples for HSLayers-NG version 2 are in branch 'angular9':
+`git checkout angular9`

-Examples for HSLayers-NG version >2 are in branch 'master':
+Examples for the latest stable version of HSLayers-NG (>=3) are in branch 'master':
 `git checkout master`

 The current development version which is not yet published is in 'develop':